JRubalcaba/behavioral-buffering-sdm/README.md

 ## Repository content:
 **R Codes**
-- RCode_biophysical_model.R:Code to generate mechanistic layers (thermoregulatory inaccuracy and thermoregulatory window)
+- RCode_biophysical_model.R: R code for the validation of biophysical model and generation of mechanistic layers (thermoregulatory inaccuracy and thermoregulatory window)

 **Sources file**
 - **Simualtion results**